cs2t/paranumpy/README.md

 # Paranumpy

+`paranumpy` is conceived as a tool to facilitate the parallelization of a python code.
-`paranumpy` provides a set of functions to handle numpy arrays in a MPI (mpi4py) parallel environment.
+In practice,  `paranumpy` provides a set of functions to handle numpy arrays in a MPI (mpi4py) parallel environment.

 ## Installation